tfelix/bestia-client-web/README.md

 Later it will use the server and create an innovative 2D MMORPG.

+> The game is under active development but I can only do so much.
+If you want to help in coding feel free to fork this repo and open some pull requests. :)
+>
+> Documentation and Game Design goals can be found here: [https://tfelix.github.io/bestia-docs](https://tfelix.github.io/bestia-docs)
+>
+> You can also get in touch via [Discord](https://discord.gg/zZW8M2S).

 ## Development

 In order to build and run the client just do: